-Smirthwaite are proud to be working in partnership with the University of Plymouth on the studentship programme.
+Smirthwaite is proud to be working in partnership with the University of Plymouth on the studentship programme.

-In 2018 we trailed the first research scholarship which consisted of devising a brief in conjunction with the University of Plymouth that would aid both ourselves and the students who were particularly interested in paediatric occupational therapy.
+In 2018, we trialled the first research scholarship which consisted of devising a brief in conjunction with the University of Plymouth that would aid both ourselves and the students who were particularly interested in paediatric occupational therapy.

-The premise of this project is to create a video/short film lasting no more than 3 to 4 minutes on the anatomical benefits of a nominated Smirthwaite product for a child with a particular condition.
+The premise of this project was to create a short film lasting no more than 3 to 4 minutes on the anatomical benefits of a nominated Smirthwaite product for a child with a particular condition.

-This year, two students applied and successfully completed the interview process; Gemma Cutis and Jade Hearson.
-Both went on to create different but fantastic videos which we will be able to use parents, children, therapists and as training tool for new members of our team.
+In 2018, two students applied and successfully completed the interview process; Gemma Cutis and Jade Hearson.
+Both went on to create different but fantastic videos which are useful to parents, children, therapists and new members of our team as a training tool.

-Take a look at what was achieved in the video below…
+Take a look at what was achieved in the videos below…

 We were delighted when we were asked if we would be running the studentship project again in 2019 as we have found it to be a really valuable exercise in developing relationships and knowledge.

-Further details of the project can be found below and if you would like to apply to take part in the University of Plymouth 2019 Smirthwaite studentship please submit a personal statement about yourself and why you wish to take part to: email@example.com.
+Further details of the project can be found below.
+If you would like to apply to take part in the 2020 University of Plymouth/Smirthwaite Studentship please submit a personal statement about yourself and why you wish to take part to: email@example.com.

 For further information on our studentship and how to apply, please download our PDF.